-Two repositories are proposed, one for short-lived low and intermediate level waste ("L/ILW") and one for high level waste and spent fuel as well as long-lived intermediate level waste ("HLW") mainly from reprocessing.
+Two repositories are proposed, one for short-lived low- and intermediate-level waste (L/ILW) and one for high-level waste and spent fuel, as well as long-lived intermediate-level waste mainly from reprocessing (HLW).
 The site selection process has to follow a sectoral plan procedure within the framework of spatial planning legislation.
-The site selection process according to the Sectoral Plan procedure for deep geological repositories was started with the promulgation of the Sectoral Plan on 2 April 2008 by the Federal Council.
+The site selection process, according to the sectoral plan procedure for deep geological repositories, was started with the promulgation of the "Sectoral Plan for Deep Geological Repositories", on 2 April 2008, by the Federal Council.

 The SFOE is in charge of this procedure, which will lead to the designation of sites for each waste category in around ten years.
-The procedure allows the coordination of a broad range of actors and is divided into three stages.
-With regard to the first stage of the site selection process, Nagra submitted its proposals for suitable geological siting areas for the repositories for HLW and L/ILW to the SFOE on 17 October 2008.
-ENSI has reviewed Nagra's entire documentation and concluded on 26 February 2010 that the procedure followed by Nagra in preparing the proposals for the geological siting areas was transparent and reproducible.
+The procedure allows the coordination of a broad range of actors, and is divided into three stages.
+With regard to the first stage of the site selection process, the National Co-operative for the Disposal of Radioactive Waste (Nagra) submitted its proposals for suitable geological siting areas for the repositories for HLW and L/ILW to the SFOE on 17 October 2008.
+ENSI has reviewed Nagra's entire documentation and concluded, on 26 February 2010, that the procedure followed by Nagra in preparing the proposals for the geological siting areas was transparent and reproducible.

-In conclusion, ENSI approved the six geological siting areas proposed for L/ILW: Jura Ost (canton Aargau), Jura-Südfuss (canton Solothurn and canton Aargau), North of Lägeren (canton Zurich and canton Aargau), Südranden (canton Schaffhausen), Zürich Nordost (canton Zurich and canton Thurgau) and Wellenberg (canton Nidwalden and canton Obwalden).
+In conclusion, ENSI approved the six geological siting areas proposed for L/ILW: Jura Ost (canton Aargau), Jura-Südfuss (canton Solothurn and canton Aargau), North of Lägern (canton Zurich and canton Aargau), Südranden (canton Schaffhausen), Zürich Nordost (canton Zurich and canton Thurgau) and Wellenberg (canton Nidwalden and canton Obwalden).
 All these sites have clay-rich sediments as potential host rocks.
 These include the Opalinus clay, the Brauner Dogger, the Effingen Beds, and the marl formations of the Helveticum.

-ENSI also approved the three geological siting areas proposed for HLW: Jura Ost, North of Lägeren and Zürich Nordost.
+ENSI also approved the three geological siting areas proposed for HLW: Jura Ost, North of Lägern and Zürich Nordost.
 All the potential HLW sites have Opalinus clay as host rock.
-ENSI's review has been commented by the Nuclear Safety Commission (KNS).
+ENSI's review has been commented by the Nuclear Safety Commission (NSC).